New Hampshire Cyber Liability Insurance

 What is Cyber Insurance?

-The vast majority of businesses are exposed to a variety of cyber risks that they need protection from.
+Most businesses are exposed to various cyber risks they need protection from.
 Cyber insurance helps shield New Hampshire businesses from many of these risks.

-Cyber insurance is a specialized type of commercial liability insurance, and it’s a comparatively new form of coverage.
-There’s not yet a uniform set of protections that policies provide, so it’s especially important to compare different insurers’ policy offerings with an insurance agent who specializes in this coverage.
-A commercial risk specialist at HPM Insurance will be familiar with the various cyber risks businesses face and how different policies protect (or don’t protect) against those risks.
+Cyber insurance is a specialized commercial liability insurance and a relatively new form of coverage.
+Because of its newness and ever-changing risk factors, there's not yet a uniform set of protections that policies provide, so comparing different policy offerings with an insurance agent who understands this coverage is vital.
+The commercial agents at HPM Insurance work with their clients and insurance company partners to be familiar with a business's various cyber risks and how different policies protect (or don't) against those risks.

 What Businesses in New Hampshire Need Cyber Liability Insurance?